The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 Welding Aluminum and Magnesium

-You can perfectly tailor the arc for your specific aluminum or magnesium piece by using AC balance and amplitude control (individually modifying DCEN and DCEP amperage output).
-This takes experience because you must evaluate the extent of surface oxides and set the proper AC balance and amperage output for each polarity to match the situation.
+Doing this takes experience because the extent of surface oxides needs evaluation, and the proper AC balance and amperage output for each polarity match the situation.
 No other arc welding process offers so much control.

 Weld Looks

 Imagine using the stick welding process to make a bicycle frame.
-It would be a disaster and require extensive post-weld cleanup.
+It would be a disaster and include extensive post-weld cleanup.

 But, on the other hand, a skilled TIG welder can make the famous “stack of dimes” bead that requires little to no cleanup.
 The same goes for car body repairs, interior furniture, or anything else where aesthetics are essential.

-However, since filler metal addition to the weld pool is automated, the MIG welding process is far easier to learn.
-Plus, you can achieve much higher welding speed and improve your productivity compared to TIG welding.
+However, the MIG welding process is far easier to learn since it automatically adds filler metal to the weld pool.
+Plus, welding speed and productivity are higher compared to TIG welding.

-If you can use the MIG welding process, do so because it’s more productive.
-You should use TIG welding when the joint quality is paramount, when welding exotic materials, or if weld aesthetics are essential.
+If the MIG welding process is an option, use it because it’s more productive and less expensive.
+Use TIG welding when the joint quality is paramount, when welding exotic materials, or if weld aesthetics are essential.

 Related: TIG vs MIG Welding – Main Differences